Guake/guake-website/README.rst

 **jquery-scrolldeck**

   Simpler and powerful animation scrolling framework.
+It is a pretty old library, and seems only compatible with ``jquery-1.8.2``.

   Reference: http://johnpolacek.github.io/scrolldeck.js/